saraya38/final_project/README.md

 ### Final Project for Saraya Danielsen

-This dataset includes all contestants from seasons 2-4 of the British dating reality show, and it spans from 2016 to 2019.
+This dataset includes all 96 contestants from seasons 2-4 of the British dating reality show, spanning from 2016 to 2019.
 I got it from GitHub, and it was compiled by Amy Kate Boyd from Microsoft.
 You can access the data [here](https://github.com/amynic/love-island-workshop/blob/master/data%20vizualisation/love-island-historical-dataset.csv).

 ### Age & Gender